OdinsHat/odinshat.github.io/source/_posts/Why-Hexo.md

 And so here's to a hopefully bright future with Hexo.

+## TL;DR
+* Clean, simple CLI.
+* Comprehensive.
+* Just different enough.
+* Nice site.
+* Chance to dabble in EJS, Node, Stylus, etc.

-<aside>I'll be converting my other blog to Hexo in the not too distant future also.</aside>
+*As mentioned in a previous post I'll be converting my other blog to Hexo in the not too distant future.*